carpentries-incubator/high-dimensional-stats-r/reviews.md

 The reviewer particularly liked that this episode demonstrates why we need alternative approaches to regression for high-dimensional data and the multiple testing section.
 Although many comments were given, the reviewer highlighted that the episode was long, that new concepts should be removed from Challenge 1 and that the smoking model figure should be corrected.
 The review also highlighted issues with the remote theme.

 &#x2611; Changes were made in line with the suggestions exactly, including reducing the length of the lesson.
-The changes are itemised in the issue and the associated points in [#64](https://github.com/carpentries-incubator/high-dimensional-stats-r/issues/64).
+The changes are itemised in the issue, the associated points in [#64](https://github.com/carpentries-incubator/high-dimensional-stats-r/issues/64) and the current version of the lesson.

-&#x2612; The only point that remains to be addressed:

-- The first challenge makes good points but introduces new concepts rather than tests presented content.

 **Review by Emma Rand on Episode 3: Regularised regression ([#49](https://github.com/carpentries-incubator/high-dimensional-stats-r/issues/49))**